sebastian-zieba/PACMAN/joss/paper.md

 The spectral range of WFC3/G141 is primarily sensitive to molecular absorption from water at approximately 1.4 microns.
 This lead to the successful detection of water in the atmosphere of over a dozen of exoplanets [e.g., @Deming2013; @Huitson2013; @Fraine2014; @Kreidberg2014b; @Evans2016].
 The bluer part of WFC3, the G102 grism, is also sensitive to water and most notably led to the first detection of a helium exosphere [@Spake2018].

-[comment]: <> (HST will stay the most powerful space based tool for the characterization of exoplanets until the first data of the recently launched James Webb Space Telescope &#40;JWST&#41; reaches the machines of the observers.
-Even after then, HST is expected to produce even more impactful science results due to its exquisite data.)

 Here we present `PACMAN`, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.
 The pipeline includes both spectral extraction and light curve fitting.